DaProphet76/Rift-Breakers-Codex/world_bible/systems/resonance_tier.md

 ---
-title: "Hero Sync Classification"
+title: "Resonance Tier Classification"
 type: "system_magic_or_anomaly"
 status: "canon"
 ---

 ## Summary
-Hero Sync measures how closely an individual's Echo aligns with the Resonance.
+Resonance Tier measures how closely an individual's Echo aligns with the Resonance.
-It is a measure of stability, not raw power.
+It is a measure of stability and compatibility, not raw power.

 ## Tiers